Crystalflxme/ChatPlus/docs/docs/setup/gotchas.md

 !!! info "Fun Fact"
     If you would like a direct reference to the system/server speaker object that's built into ChatPlus, you can reference "ChatPlus.SystemMessenger" to get it.

+!!! warning
+    Please do not edit the value called "BuildNum" in the Main script because it's used to check if the system is out of date.

+    If you want to stick with an older version you might want to enable "DisableUpdateChecker" in the system settings.

 ## ChatPlus Formatting

 ChatPlus uses a special formatting method that is based off of Roblox's default Lua Chat System "ExtraData" property.
 You can read more about the ExtraData property [here](https://developer.roblox.com/en-us/articles/Lua-Chat-System/API/ChatMessage).